nlgxzef/Labrune/README.md

 Huge thanks to:
 - nfsu360 for NFS-LangEd.
 The tool is inspired from it.
-- HeyItsLeo for their great help.
+- heyitsleo for their great help.
-- trackmaniamatt for testing.
+- 379Felipe, Neon, RaTT and trackmaniamatt for testing.
 - And the people who used my NFS-StrEd before, which is never released to public.

 ------------------------